 4. Accuracy

-These four SDQ can be used to evaluate data quality where every category do not fits every data type.
+These four SDQ can be used to evaluate data quality where every category does not fits every data type.
 For raster data precision, completeness and accuracy are main parameters on the other hand for vector data precision, consistency and completeness plays and important role.